Vulcan nerve pinch

-In the fictional Star Trek universe, the Vulcan nerve pinch is a technique used mainly by Vulcans to render unconsciousness by pinching a pressure point at the base of the victim's neck.
+In the fictional Star Trek universe, the Vulcan nerve pinch is a fictional technique used mainly by Vulcans to render unconsciousness by pinching a pressure point at the base of the victim's neck.

 Origin

-The script for "The Enemy Within" stated that Spock "kayoes" (Knocks Out) Captain Kirk (William Shatner)'s duplicate, but Leonard Nimoy, who opposed the Vietnam War and supported Eugene McCarthy, felt that such a brutal action would be unnecessarily violent for a Vulcan.
+The script for "The Enemy Within" (1966) stated that Spock "kayoes" (Knocks Out) Captain Kirk (William Shatner)'s duplicate, but Leonard Nimoy, who opposed the Vietnam War and supported Eugene McCarthy, felt that such a brutal action would be unnecessarily violent for a Vulcan.
 He therefore invented an alternative by suggesting that Vulcans may know enough about human anatomy, or they may have the ability to project telepathic energy from their fingertips, that they could render a human unconscious.
+The first use of the move would release one week after these events in episode four, "The Naked Time" (1966).

-Allegedly, the director of the episode did not understand the idea when Nimoy explained it to him, but William Shatner understood immediately and reacted in exactly the way Nimoy had hoped when they executed the move during filming, explaining that it would be similar to "feeling an electrical charge."
-From then on, the pinch was referred to as the "FSNP", for "Famous Spock Nerve Pinch", in Star Trek's scripts.
+Allegedly, Leo Penn, the director of the episode, did not understand the idea when Nimoy explained it to him, but William Shatner understood immediately and reacted in exactly the way Nimoy had hoped when they executed the move during filming, explaining that it would be similar to "feeling an electrical charge."
+From then on, the pinch was referred to as the "FSNP", for "Famous Spock Nerve Pinch", in Star Trek's scripts..

 Physiology

 Although entirely fictional, fans and critics of the show have tried to explain how the pinch may work.
 It has been compared to the "karate chop", which was used implausibly in other 1960s television series to render opponents unconscious.

-Nimoy's theory that the pinch may be linked to telepathy is shown not to be true when two non-telepathic entities, the android Data and Voyager's holographic Doctor use the pinch in later Star Trek television shows.
+Nimoy's theory that the pinch may be linked to telepathy is in contrast to when four non-telepathic entities, the android Data, Voyager's holographic Doctor, Strange New World's La'an Noonien Singh and The Next Generation's Captain Jean-Luc Picard use the pinch in later Star Trek television shows.

 The book The Making of Star Trek by Stephen E. Whitfield and Gene Roddenberry offers a simple explanation: the pinch blocks blood and nerve responses from reaching the brain, leading to unconsciousness.
 How this might lead to instantaneous unconsciousness is not explained.
 In this earliest of Star Trek reference books, the pinch is referred to as the "Spock Pinch."

 At least one being, Gary Seven, resists the Vulcan neck pinch during a fight in the episode "Assignment: Earth".
 Dr. McCoy describes the alien-raised Seven as human, albeit with a perfect body.

 In the Star Trek: Voyager episode "Cathexis", the Doctor inspects a crewmember who was found unconscious and observes an extreme trauma to the trapezius neck bundle, "as though her nerve fibers have been ruptured"; and it is later revealed that the person was the victim of a nerve pinch.